UNINETTSigma2/documentation/training/material/2023-spring-onboarding/q-and-a-day1.md

 34. my username for this course is ...@login-3 and not ..@sigma2.no, should i specify the whole "email" or just what comes before the @?
             - hmmm...
 I am confused by this.
 Usernames should not contain any "@". once you log into a cluster, your username shows up as the part before the "@". you can also try command `whoami` to check what your username is
             - Thank you.
-I'm just asking because I think Espen wrote his username with the @
+I'm just asking because I think the lecturerer wrote his username with the @
-               - ah, I was distracted and did not follow screenshare
+               - ah, I was distracted and did not follow screen share

 34. No rsync in Windows GitBash?
     - I am unsure but rsync should be available in Windows Subsystem Linux.